Green Lantern: New Guardians: Plot

 After Lanterns from various Corps are suddenly and mysteriously decommissioned, their rings seek a replacement.
 They fly to Earth, where Green Lantern Kyle Rayner is selected by the rings to join the six other Corps.
-He is immediately attacked by Sinestro Corps member Arkillo, Red Lantern Bleez, Indigo Tribesman Munk and Star Sapphire Fatality, who think Rayner is a "ring thief".
-Blue Lantern Saint Walker arrives and aids Rayner.
+He is immediately attacked by Sinestro Corps member Arkillo, Red Lantern Bleez, Indigo Tribesman Munk and Star Sapphire Fatality, who think Kyle is a "ring thief".
+Blue Lantern Saint Walker arrives and aids Kyle.
 The two flee to Oa seeking answers, and they are pursued by their attackers.
-Assuming he acquired the rings by foul play, Rayner is attacked by the Guardians.
+Assuming he acquired the rings by foul play, Kyle is attacked by the Guardians.
 He briefly holds them at bay by utilizing the power of his new rings, but is only able to escape with the aid of Saint Walker, the Lanterns who had been pursuing him, and Orange Lantern Larfleeze.

-The group recovers at Larfleeze's home, where he tells them he identified the source of the rings' attraction to Rayner.
+The group recovers at Larfleeze's home, where he tells them he identified the source of the rings' attraction to Kyle.
 Bleez returns to the headquarters of the Red Lanterns, and the other five leave Larfleeze to investigate, accompanied by one of Larfleeze's constructs.
 They locate a space station the size of a solar system, and during their investigation they are attacked by Archangel Invictus, the ruler of the space station.
 He accuses them of conspiring with "the Beast", referring to a statue of Larfleeze.

 As Saint Walker faces him, Invictus reveals that he is the last of a species of angelic beings who sought to bring the light to the universe before Larfleeze attacked them.
-Unable to absorb the rapidly ascending spirits of the angels into his Corps, Larfleeze hunted Invictus's race to extinction, subsequently trapping him on the other side of the other-universal portal that Invictus sought to use to banish Larfleeze.
-Having returned, Invictus intends to kill Larfleeze and destroy the Vega System, replacing it with the Orrery he has constructed, containing duplicates of the worlds that were lost and "corrupted" by Larfleeze (He also reveals that he had nothing to do with their vanishing rings, suggesting that Larfleeze set the event up to trick the other Corps into doing his work for him).
-Despite Kyle Rayner protesting that Larfleeze alone wasn't responsible for what has happened to the Vega System since Invictus's time, citing the current teamwork of the seven ring-wielders as proof that miracles can happen, Invictus only agrees to let the 'New Guardians' go if Kyle kills Larfleeze.
+Unable to absorb the rapidly ascending spirits of the angels into his Corps, Larfleeze hunted Invictus's race to extinction, trapping him on the other side of the other-universal portal that Invictus sought to use to banish Larfleeze.
+Having returned, Invictus intends to kill Larfleeze and destroy the Vega system, replacing it with the Orrery he has constructed, containing duplicates of the worlds that were lost and "corrupted" by Larfleeze.
+He also reveals that he had nothing to do with their vanishing rings, suggesting that Larfleeze set the event up to trick the other Corps into doing his work for him.
+Despite Kyle protesting that Larfleeze alone was not responsible for what has happened to the Vega system since Invictus's time, citing the current teamwork of the seven ring-wielders as proof that miracles can happen, Invictus only agrees to let the 'New Guardians' go if Kyle kills Larfleeze.